-One of the cornerstones of inbound marketing is tracking not only how many people come to your site, but also what they do when they get there.
+One of the cornerstones of both content marketing and inbound marketing is tracking not only how many people come to your site, but also what they do when they get there.

 However, even with all this user data and analytics, we can’t properly segment, nurture, and engage this website traffic without a great top-of-the-funnel (TOFU) offer to tell us who this person is.